Craft Room Makeover with Homework Station CHEAP!

 Another great trick was this one:

 Can you guess what the cylinder containers are?
 Good Start Formula containers!
 I've been cleaning and saving them since she was born.
 I wrapped some decorative scrapbook paper around them and sealed with double stick tape.
 What you can't see is that I wrote on the top of each one in a sharpie what is stored in them: Buttons, elastic, bias tape, safety pins and so much more.
-All those little items now have a safe place!
+All those little items now have a safe place!I really am happy with how it turned out.
+Oh and that table and stool sticking out in the right hand corner of the picture?

 My sewing machine and serger.
 I love having these in front of the window for natural sunlight, it makes sewing so much easier when your eyes get tired.